Baton Rouge woman shares hope after miraculous coronavirus recovery

 "I have never in my life felt this sick before," Ratcliff said.
 "I've had the flu before.
 This is not the same.
 I do have a high tolerance for pain, so I do take a lot more.
 It was definitely difficult because I couldn't shake this off."

-Ultimately, Ratcliff said her test came back positive, and she said at times, doctors contemplated moving her to the ICU, but her condition began to improve.
+Ultimately, Ratcliff said her test came back positive.
+She said, at times, doctors contemplated moving her to the ICU, but her condition began to improve.

 "Don't give up," Ratcliff said.
 "A lot of it for me was mental.
 The physical part was unbearable, but the mental part and my faith in God pulled me through.
 I told a friend of mine this virus is an unseen enemy, but my faith is an unseen weapon.
 It literally fought for me.
 It got to a point where I thought I was going to die."